near/DX/.github/ISSUE_TEMPLATE/💡feature-request.md

 ---
-name: "\U0001F4A1Feature request"
+name: "\U0001F4A1DX Improvement request"
-about: Suggest an idea for this project
+about: Suggest an idea for improving
 title: ''
 labels: ''
 assignees: ''